 If the support order was made in Ontario but the paying parent does not live in Ontario or moves out of Ontario, FRO can similarly continue to enforce payment.

 As a payor or recipient, it is important to understand your rights and responsibilities in regards to child support.
-For more information on enforcement and how an Ontario family law lawyer can help you, call Feldstein Family Law Group P.C. at (905) 581-7222.
+For more information on enforcement and how an Ontario enforcement lawyer can help you, call Feldstein Family Law Group P.C. at (905) 581-7222.